bketelsen/hackathons/hackwithazure.md

 ## How to get free Azure credits
 [aka.ms/azure4students](https://aka.ms/azure4students) - use your @<yourschool>.edu email

+Not working?
+Come to the Microsoft booth and we'll get it fixed.

 ## Azure API prize
 Use any Azure service (like, any of them...) and enter our API prize (Azure Champ Challenge).
 Winners will recieve an Xbox One X for each team member and your hack will be entered into our Imagine Cup competition (the grand prize last year was a mentoring session with CEO Satya and $85k).